JLO64/JLO64.github.io/_posts/2023-11-28-what-i-carry-in-my-pockets.md

   - notebooks
   - fountain-pens
   - writing
-description: I break down everything that I currently carry in my pockets on a daily basis.
-It includes my phone, earbuds, a pen, and a notebook.
+description: I have quite a lot of different things residing in my pockets.
+Here I take a look at all of them!
 ---

 ## Phone Stuff